Naouak/libphpass/readme.md

 LibPHPAss
 =========

-A library to help doing stuff with qss subtitles in PHP.
+A library to help doing stuff with ass subtitles in PHP.

 Usage
 -----